 If you wish to build up your graphic from scratch, you can, too.
 You start with a clean layout that you customize step by step with size, images, font, copy, and branding elements to create your own unique vision.

-What’s left is to download the final design, or use the hyperlink provided by Adobe Spark, and you’ll be ready to publish it.
+What’s left is to download the final design, or use the hyperlink provided by Adobe Creative Cloud Express, and you’ll be ready to publish it.
 You may also print your design if you wish.

 Page –inspired by Adobe Slate, a previous Adobe product– is intended to design a simple, one-page, scrolling-style web page (or as Spark calls it, a web story).
 These are to mimic magazine pages, with that visually impactful layout they are known for.